CruxConnect/django-gtin-fields/README.md

 # django-gtin-fields

 Provides django model fields to store and validate commonly used GTIN related product identifiers.

 ## Requirements

-It has been tested on all combinations of:
+Tested on all combinations of:

 * Python 3.4, 3.5, 3.6
 * Django 1.8, 1.9, 1.10